 Long-Term Local Currency Issuer Default Rating affirmed at 'BB'; Outlook Stable

 National Long-Term Rating affirmed at 'AA-(idn)'; Outlook Stable

 Foreign currency senior unsecured rating affirmed at 'BB'

-USD300m guaranteed senior unsecured notes issued by TBG Global Pte Ltd affirmed
+USD300m guaranteed senior unsecured notes issued by TBG Global Pte Ltd affirmed at 'BB'

 National senior unsecured rating affirmed at 'AA-(idn)'